-Quick Answer (Featured Snippet Target): Pitch is a privacy-focused messaging platform operating as a Tor-hidden service (.onion site) that allows users to communicate, share files, and collaborate with end-to-end encryption without requiring personal information like phone numbers or email addresses.
+Quick Answer: Pitch is a privacy-focused messaging platform operating as a Tor-hidden service (.onion site) that allows users to communicate, share files, and collaborate with end-to-end encryption without requiring personal information like phone numbers or email addresses.
+You can access the official Pitch onion link directly via the Tor Browser.

 Pitch Onion Link: What It Is & Why Everyone’s Talking About It